Learn the skills of self-compassion and compassionate leadership

 Mohammed Khan (Project Manager)

-Attending the Compassionate Leadership Coaching Programme has given me the confidence and permission to be a compassionate leader when working with my direct reports and peers.
+The Compassionate Leadership Coaching Programme has given me the confidence and permission to be a compassionate leader when working with my direct reports and peers.
 It has been one of the best courses I have been on and has really changed me.
-Thank you.